-Flu season is here, and it’s important to do everything you can to protect yourself before you get sick.
-Maybe you consider yourself pretty healthy and aren’t concerned about catching the flu.
-But even healthy individuals can contract this extremely contagious and sometimes deadly disease.
+When it comes time for flu season, it’s important to do everything you can to protect yourself before you get sick.
+Maybe you consider yourself pretty healthy and aren’t concerned about catching the flu, but even healthy individuals can contract this sometimes deadly disease.
 That’s because the flu is often more contagious than you think.

-The infection can be especially dangerous to the very young, very old and those with other chronic illnesses.
-Because it is so common and can be deadly to so many in our community, it’s important that everyone understands how to prevent infection.
-Read on for answers to your questions about how contagious the flu is spread and how to prevent infection.
+The infection can be especially dangerous to the very young, the very old, and those with other chronic illnesses.
+Because the flu is so common and can be deadly to so many in your community, it’s important that everyone understands how to prevent infection.
+Read on for answers to your questions about how contagious the flu is and how the flu is spread.

 Some viruses require intimate contact or an exchange of bodily fluids in order to spread.
-Others can be spread by any skin to skin contact, even something as innocent as a handshake.
-The flu is far easier to spread and actually requires no contact at all.
-In fact, a sick person can infect someone up to six feet away.
-And rather than only being spread through a cough or sneeze, experts believe that the flu can actually be spread by simply speaking or breathing through the mouth.
+Others can be spread by any skin-to-skin contact—even something as innocent as a handshake.
+The flu is far easier to spread, requiring no contact at all.

 It’s also possible to spread the flu via surface contact.
 If a sick person coughs into their hand and then touches a doorknob or other surface, those who touch that same surface after and then touch their face can become infected.